dkemfldks/docs/source/help/apps/desktop-changelog.md

      - `CTRL + SHIFT + S`: sets focus on the Mattermost search box and adds `in:[channel_url]` to search in current channel
      - `ALT + Left Arrow`: go to previous page in history
      - `ALT + Right Arrow`: go to next page in history
+ - Upgraded the Settings page user interface
  - Added access to the settings menu from the system tray icon
- - Attempt to reconnect periodically if a page fails to load
  - Added validation for name and URL when adding a new team on the Settings page
+ - The app now tries to reconnect periodically if a page fails to load
  - The app now works as a single instance (an existing application instance will be used when launching a new one)

 #### OS X